5 Reasons Why Dwarf Alberta Spruce Is Dying

 The danger of these pests is that they are very small and difficult to detect.
 The presence of mites on spruce becomes noticeable when a large part of the crown is already infested.

-The main symptom of the mites is discoloration of the needles, then they turn brown and fall off.
-Usually, they spread gradually affecting one branch and then spread to neighboring branches.
+The main symptom of mites is discoloration of the needles, which turn brown and fall off.
+Usually, they spread gradually, first affecting one branch and then neighboring branches.

-Because of the dense crown, Dwarf Alberta Spruce is highly susceptible to various diseases because pathogens are very easy to multiply in such conditions.
-In addition, if the spruce is not properly placed and the weather is wet for a long time, it can lead to serious problems.
+Because of the dense crown, Dwarf Alberta Spruce is highly susceptible to various diseases.
+In addition, if weather is wet for a long time, it can lead to serious problems.

 To avoid this, give your spruce at least four hours of direct sun a day.
-In addition, there should be good air exchange around the crown.
+There should be good air exchange around the crown.

-If the disease has hit the tree, spray it with an aqueous solution of fungicide containing copper.
+If the disease has hit the tree, spray it with an aqueous solution of copper-containing fungicide.
 Repeat the spraying after a while.
-Good results can be obtained by alternating between different fungicides.

-If the soil around the roots remains wet for a long time, the roots will soften.
-Soft roots get rot much faster than normal roots.
+The roots will soften if the soil around the roots remains wet for a long time.
+Soft roots get rot very fast.
 As a result, the needles become discolored and fall off.

 The first thing to do in this case is to eliminate the cause of overwatering.
 If you have watered too often, stop doing it and only water when the soil is about 2 inches dry.